wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 $ .bin/grafana-vm.sh
 ```

 This script will setup a VM with ip address `192.168.122.100` and name `grafananode`.
 This may take up to 30 minutes depending on your hardware.
-When it's done the VM state will be `Shut Off` and then it's need to started manually
+When it's done the VM state will be `Shut Off` and then it's need to started manually.

 #### Check VM state and restart